STAT545-UBC-hw-2018-19/hw09-emreerhan/README.md

 * [A Python script for generating the histogram data](https://github.com/STAT545-UBC-students/hw09-emreerhan/blob/master/ngram-histogram.py)
 * [An R markdown report of the histograms](https://github.com/STAT545-UBC-students/hw09-emreerhan/blob/master/ngram-report.Rmd)
 * Modifications to the Makefile to allow Jenny Bryan's words analysis, as well as this n-gram analysis
-* Including a submodule of Github user vak's [implementation](https://github.com/vak/makefile2dot) of visualizing Makefiles.
+* Including a submodule of Github user vak's [implementation](https://github.com/vak/makefile2dot) of visualizing Makefiles to create the visual below.

 ## Visualization of Makefile pipeline